jgravelle-google/it-tools/design/iwasm_binary.md

 ## Notes

 * Normal wasm modules are embedded in an iwasm file inline
-* The 8 bytes are nearly identical to a regular wasm module
+* The 8 header bytes are nearly identical to a regular wasm module
     * The version field has another bit set.
 This changes the meaning from 4 bytes of version, to 2 bytes of version and 2 bytes of module kind, 0 for standard wasm, 1 for IT